What to do if your power bank keeps disconnecting and turning off

 If after going through all these troubleshooting ideas your power bank keeps disconnecting, then you should take into consideration that it may have an internal issue.
 In this case, if the power bank is still under warranty, consider returning it.
 Otherwise, please take it to an electronics repair shop and have it checked out.

-How to reset a power bank
+How to Reset a Power Bank

 One solution that might fix the disconnection issue is a power bank reset.
 Restarting a power bank is a straightforward process, but the method can vary depending on the specific model of the power bank.
 Not all power banks have a reset function.
 For those that do, the process often involves one of the following methods: